animlbook/AnIML/book_source/source/regression/assessing_performance/index.md

 14\. *The Signal and the Noise: Why So Many Predictions Fail, but Some Don't* - Nate Silver, 2012
 ```

 Whenever we are using machine learning to model the world, we need to balance the signal and the noise that are present in our data<sup>14</sup>.
-It's impossible to tell from a single example what parts of it result from the underlying model and what are contributed by noise.
-Whenever are a learning, we need to balance trying to fit to the data we are training on with the idea that we don't want to overfit to the specific noise patterns in this one dataset.
+It's impossible to tell from a single data point what parts of it result from the underlying model and what are contributed by noise.
+Whenever we are learning, we need to balance trying to fit to the data we are training on with the idea that we don't want to overfit to the specific noise patterns in this one dataset.
 In the regression model, we can decompose our true error into three components: **bias**, **variance**, and **irreducible noise**.

 ```{margin}
 15\.
 For example, if I gave you a dataset of 100 coin flips from a fair coin, it's just as likely to see a dataset of 52 heads and 48 tails as it is to see a dataset with 48 heads and 52 tails; both are drawn from the same underlying distribution, but slight differences are expected to happen from chance.
 ```

-Before defining these terms, we have to highlight a specific assumption we have been making.
+Before defining these terms, we should highlight a specific assumption we have been making.
 We have been assuming the training dataset is a random sample from some underlying population distribution.
 Since it is a random sample, you could imagine it is just as likely that we would receive another dataset drawn from the same distribution that will look slightly different<sup>15</sup>.

 ```{margin}
 16\. 📝 Notation: We use the $\bar{x}$ notation to mean average.